Child Support South Carolina

 - Agreements reached between parties; the court may deviate from the guidelines based on an agreement between the parties if both parties are represented by counsel.
 Alternatively, if upon a thorough examination of any party not represented by counsel, the court determines the party fully understands the agreement as to child support.
 The court still has the discretion and the independent duty to determine if the amount is reasonable and in the best interest of the child.

-Under the Shares Model, child support should cover far more than the basics if the parents’ income would normally provide more than the basics.
+Under the Shares Model, child support in South Carolina should cover far more than the basics if the parents’ income would normally provide more than the basics.